SusmitAcharya/nivritti-ai/README.md

 ## 📌 Notes on Data & Models

 - This project uses simulated data and mock predictions.
-The outputs are **not real-world accurate**, but useful for demonstration.
+Data is constructed by surveying 123 MSMEs in the Greater Kolkata Area.
+The outputs are **not 100% real-world accurate**, but useful for demonstration and testing.
 - Clustering is done with KMeans; number of clusters set empirically (e.g., 4).
 - Forecasts include Gaussian noise for realism.
 - Churn probabilities are modeled with sigmoid approximation for demonstration only.